m-architek/Diablofication/README.md

 - Increase replayability by randomization of game content.

-- Enhance hack'n'slash aspect by introducing certain quality of life features and rules tweaks, especially ones focused on "no reload" solo playthrough.
+- Enhance hack'n'slash aspect by introducing certain content changes, quality of life features and rules tweaks, especially ones focused on "no reload" solo playthrough.

 See [components list](#components) for more details about mod content.